 4. Forewarning models for blight

-The incidence and development of blight in cumin is mainly dependent on temperature and relative humidity.
-As the blight intensity (PDI) had highest significant positive correlation (r=0.878**) with maximum temperature (Tmax).
-The simple regression model was developed with Tmax which explained 65.1% variation in disease development (Figure 6).
+The incidence and development of blight in cumin mainly depend on temperature and relative humidity.
+Blight intensity (PDI) showed the highest significant positive correlation (r=0.878**) with maximum temperature (Tmax).
+A simple regression model was developed with Tmax which explained 65.1% variation in disease development (Figure 6).
 Dew is another key factor for disease development in cumin.
 Dew also had significant positive correlation (r=0.612*) with disease intensity.
-Hence, multiple regression equation developed with the combination of Dew and Tmin through stepwise technique which provided significant improvement over simple regression.
+Therefore, a multiple regression equation was developed with the combination of Dew and Tmin through stepwise technique which provided significant improvement over simple regression.
 These both parameters in combination significantly and positively influenced the disease development of cumin which explained up to 93.2% variability in the disease intensity (Table 6).
 It may be seen from the equation that an increase in Tmin by 1°C and Dew by 1 mm would increase in disease intensity by 2.20 and 290.20% respectively.
-The percent contribution of Tmin and dew was 43.6 and 56.4% respectively to the total variation in disease intensity.
+The percent contributions of Tmin and dew were 43.6 and 56.4% respectively to the total variation in disease intensity.

 Figure 6: Linear relationship between blight incidence and maximum temperature